jburzynski/TypeGenDocs/source/cli.rst

 .. container:: Note

+    Due to how Package Manager Console works in Visual Studio, you may need to **restart Visual Studio** before you can start using TypeGen in the Package Manager Console

+.. container:: Note

     **Note: This issue has been resolved in Visual Studio 2017 RC**

-    There is a known issue with using TypeGen from Package Manager Console with ASP.NET Core projects, **under Visual Studio 2015**: Package Manager Console doesn't see the TypeGen executable.
-If this happens to you, you can copy the TypeGen executable from the *packages* folder to your solution directory and use it from PowerShell or CMD.
+    There is a known issue with using TypeGen from Package Manager Console with ASP.NET Core projects, **under Visual Studio 2015**: Package Manager Console doesn't see TypeGen.ps1.
+If this happens to you, you can either consider using `TypeGen .NET CLI tool <https://www.nuget.org/packages/TypeGen.DotNetCli>`_, or alternatively you can copy TypeGen.ps1 from your NuGet packages folder to your solution/project directory and use it from PowerShell or CMD.

 After running *[dotnet ]typegen* command, the following set of actions is performed for each of the specified project folders: